-The Garage Podcast: S2 EP14
+The Garage Podcast : S2 EP14

 Nadim Maluf of Qnovo

 In this episode of The Garage we talk about vehicle batteries, battery technology and battery management, all critical topics for the shift to EV’s.
-Our guest is Nadim Maluf, founder and CEO of Qnovo, a leader in battery software, who joins Sonatus CEO Dr. John Heinlein.
+Our guest is Nadim Maluf, founder and CEO of Qnovo, a leader in battery software, who joins Sonatus CMO Dr. John Heinlein.

 Listen to audio only version: